 Some regions experience wet foggy weather during fall.
 Overall, autumn lets you feel all types of weather.
 From frosty mornings to foggy evenings, the climate becomes quite surprising.
 Fog makes it impossible for you to grasp the road situation.

-Using low beams and the perfect Lanmodo Vast night vision system can properly enhance your vision.
+Using low beams and the perfect Lanmodo Vast Pro can properly enhance your vision.
 The night vision device, suitable for night driving, foggy day, snow weather and so on, has the potential to capture images using the low light image technique and displays the image on the wide IPS screen perching tightly on your car dashboard fixed with a suction cup.
 The dominant feature of this device is the level of clarity that it provides.
 Now your drive will be as swift as ever.

 - Pay attention to rainfall